 This is a monthly article where we get to know those from the Christian music industry a little bit better.
 We find out what is going on in the lives of your favorite musicians, writers, artists, and more...

-In this month's article, we caught up with Doug Van Pelt from "HM Magazine" and got a little personal...
+In this month's article, we caught up with Alan Zaring from "The World Will Burn" and got a little personal...

 Who are your biggest influences both musically and spiritually?

 Alan Zaring: First, let me say I appreciate the opportunity to be involved with Dead to Self Radio.
 It's a challenge for fans to find new music these days in the giant sea of releases.
 Dead to Self does a great job of compiling the best and connecting artists and fans.

 I have so many influences I don't know where to start!
 I listen to just about everything so I can't say which influences are biggest.
 Concerning The World Will Burn, I think I can narrow it down to a few bands that really had an impact on me and what I like in heavy music.
 First, I would say the band Faith No More.
 I mean the old band, back when they had Chuck Mosley singing.
 I got the album "Introduce Yourself" when it came out, and it changed my whole outlook.
 It was heavy but had this amazing groove.
 And it was emotional.
 When you listen to it you experience all sorts of feelings that get translated through the speakers.
 It was really eye-opening.
 I try to do that with the music I make for The World Will Burn.
 I want the music to effect the listener directly, not just for them to hear it.
 I am also a big fan of classic rock bands.
 They could sound really heavy without growling vocals and blast beat drums.
 Bands like Thin Lizzy, AC/DC, and Nazareth were all amazing in that they had such good hooks that just made you want to start banging your head.
 It took me a while to figure out the difference between heavy and distorted.
 Heavy music had groove.
 Heavy music has hooks.
 I try to bring a lot of that into The World Will Burn.